nikodindon/mnemo/README.md

 The most reproducible prompts share these traits:

-- **Unique obvious solution** — no algorithmic choice left to the model
+- **Unique obvious solution**: no algorithmic choice left to the model
 - **`No explanation.
-Only code.`** at the end — eliminates preamble variance
+Only code.`** at the end, eliminates preamble variance
-- **Precise numeric constraints** — exact sizes, ranges, test inputs
+- **Precise numeric constraints**: exact sizes, ranges, test inputs
-- **Output format specified** — "print as JSON", "one result per line"
+- **Output format specified**, "print as JSON", "one result per line"
-- **Test data embedded in the prompt** — don't let the model choose its own examples
+- **Test data embedded in the prompt**, don't let the model choose its own examples

 The less creative freedom, the more deterministic the output.
-This is not a bug — it's the design principle.
+This is not a bug, it's the design principle.

 ---